emuehlstein/OpenGD77_SSRFLite_Generator/README.md

     paths:
       - policies/chicago/**/*.yml
 ```

+To keep overlays composable, larger systems and plans are broken into focused files (for example `policies/ham_fm_simplex.yml` or `policies/marine_vhf.yml`).
+Profiles opt into the pieces they need, making it straightforward to layer multiple profiles or overlays together in the future.

 Policies are simple YAML documents that describe how selected assignments should be rendered.
 Typical keys include: